Travelling Light22 Jan 2014 | by Scott Nesbitt

-But no matter where I’m living (or have lived), I have always tried to travel light.
-Usually with a 35 litre knapsack or a carry on bag.
+But no matter where I’m living (or have lived), I’ve always tried to travel light.
+Usually with a 35 litre knapsack or a carry-on bag.
 Nothing more.
 Obviously, that doesn’t give me much room for what I need to take.
 Notice I wrote need to take, and not want to take.

 I have to be very selective about what I pack.
 But the advantage is that I don’t need to check my bag and don’t need to worry about being burdened by a bunch of suitcases, containing items I probably won’t use, in the way that many travellers are.

 Lately, though, I’ve become a bit preoccupied with travelling as lightly as possible.
 I haven’t gotten to the point where I can travel the world with 10 pounds or less, but I’m not doing too badly.

 Here’s a look at how I’ve been travelling light.